- Community life and leisure

 West Lothian Council's successful Night Time Noise Nuisance Service works seven nights a week, 7pm to 4am, across the whole of West Lothian.

-During these hours complaints received by Lothian and Borders Police and West Lothian Council in respect of noise are automatically passed to the team.
+During these hours complaints received by Police Scotland and West Lothian Council in respect of noise are automatically passed to the team.

 The team tackles complaints from residents who are experiencing problems with excessive noise from within their communities including loud music and noise from parties, entertainment noise from licensed premises, car alarms, and intruder alarms from both domestic and business premises.
 The team can use a variety of measures to help put an end to antisocial behaviour and noise complaints, as well as providing a witnessing service.

 The team are part of the award winning Community Safety Unit, based at the Civic Centre in Livingston.
-To contact the Service, local residents should call via Lothian and Borders Police on 0131 311 3131
+To contact the Service, local residents should call via Police Scotland on 101.

 Environmental Enforcement Wardens who are dedicated to assisting the communities across West Lothian.
 Some of the most common complaints include litter, dog fouling, graffiti, fly posting and abandoned vehicles.